-557. The Project Company will be primarily responsible for preparing an implementing the CEMP.
+556. The Project Company will be primarily responsible for preparing an implementing the CEMP.
 The Project Company will be recommended to have one Environmental Specialist, one Social Development Specialist and one Occupational, Health and Safety (OHS) Specialist, who will be working in close coordination with the environmental staff of PIU.
 The main functions of the Company with regard to environmental management and monitoring are to:

-Prior to start of construction, prepare the CEMP and other method statements and management plans according to requirements of EMP and get them approved by PIL ed by PIU.
+□ Prior to start of construction, prepare the CEMP and other method statements and management plans according to requirements of EMP and get them approved by PIU.

-ment of the Hatirjheel-Rampura-Bonoshree Ideal School and College Sheikherjaiga-Amulia-Demra into 4-lanes (including link to Chattogram Road intersection and access to Tarabo) through PPP Recruit qualified environmental and safety officers (ESO) to ensure compliance with environmental statutory and contractual obligations and proper implementation of CEMP; Provide sufficient funding and human resources for proper implementation of CEMP; Prepare monthly reports on environmental management and monitoring for review and verification by the PIU; Prepare and implement an Environmental Management system according to requirement specified in EIA/ ISO 14001.
+- □ Recruit qualified environmental and safety officers (ESO) to ensure compliance with environmental statutory and contractual obligations and proper implementation of CEMP; - □ Provide sufficient funding and human resources for proper implementation of CEMP; - □ Prepare monthly reports on environmental management and monitoring for review and verification by the PIU; - Prepare and implement an Environmental Management system according to requirement specified in EIA/ ISO 14001.